microsoft/reactxp/samples/RXPTest/README.md

 - Run `npm run rn-watch`.
 This compiles the TypeScript code and recompiles it whenever any files are changed.
 - In another command prompt run `npm start`.
 This starts the React Native Packager.
-- Use Xcode or Android Studio to build and deploy the native app code just like you would with any other React Native project.
+- For iOS or Android: Use Xcode or Android Studio to build and deploy the native app code just like you would with any other React Native project.
+- For Windows: Open `windows\RXPTest.sln` in Visual Studio 2017.
+Build and run the app for x64 or x86.